 Johns Hopkins University Data Science Lab

 The major educational initiative of the JHUDSL is to create open-source online courses delivered through a range of platforms including Youtube, Github, Leanpub, and Coursera.
-We currently have four active MOOC programs that you can enroll in at any time.
+There are four active MOOC programs that you can enroll in at any time.
 Join over 8 million other students in taking a course produced by the Johns Hopkins Data Science Lab!

 Data analysis for life sciences: A series of 7 classes that teach R and statistics for health sciences applications, with a particular focus on genomic technologies.
 The classes were built by Rafael Irizarry and Mike Love.
 You can find and sign up for all the classes on their web site.